isakhammer/master_thesis/README.md

 # Specialization project (15 credit points)
-### Solving the Biharmonic Equation using a Continuous Interior Penalty Finite Element Method
+### Solving the biharmonic equation using a continuous interior penalty finite element method

-I did my specialization project at Norwegian University of Science and Technology under the supervision of André Massing.

 The goal of the thesis was to
 - State the issues that arise when solving the biharmonic equation
 - Derive the continuous penalty method method based on the work done by Gu`s [PhD Dissertation](https://digitalcommons.lsu.edu/gradschool_dissertations/1744/)